danxuhk/ContinuousCRF-CNN/README.md

  ...
 To stack more for fusing more scales ...</pre>

 ## Results on NYUD-V2
-The results with ResNet-50 as a backbone and trained on 795 standard training set.
+The results with ResNet-50 as a backbone and trained on the standard training set with 795 training images.
 Examples as follows:
 <p align="center">
   <img src="examples/images/nyu_results.png" width="750"/>